 *Please note: As of July 1, 2016, the M.M. in Contemporary Music Performance will now be offered as an M.M. in Classical Contemporary Music Performance.

 Boston Conservatory is offering a new Master of Music degree in Contemporary Music Performance.
 The two-year program will provide students advanced training in new music, specifically in works post-1950, in a broad range of styles; it will provide specialized training in entrepreneurship and the skills musicians need to find success in the modern music world; and it will offer unique opportunities for practica with some of Boston’s finest performing arts organizations.
-Led by clarinetist and new music champion Michael Norsworthy, the new contemporary music performance program will begin in the fall of 2015.
+The new contemporary music performance program will begin in the fall of 2015.

 “This program is designed for students interested in working with living composers, commissioning new projects and creating their own artistic opportunities,” said Abra Bush, D.M.A., former dean of the music division.
 “It will train the Conservatory’s 21st-century artists for real world careers through the mentorship of some of the top musicians in the new music field.”